 What Are the Side Effects of Botox?

 Temporary bruising is the most common side effect of Botox.
 Headaches, which end in 24 to 48 hours, can happen, but this is rare.
 A small percentage of patients may develop eyelid drooping.
 This usually ends within three weeks.
-Drooping usually happens when the Botox moves around, so don't rub the treated area for 12 hours after injection or lie down for one hour after the procedure.
+Drooping usually happens when the Botox moves around, so don't rub the treated area for 12 hours after injection or lie down for four hours after the procedure.

 Who Should Not Receive Botox?